Bloggers are spamming other bloggers with phony WordPress trackbacks.

 These are just some of the reason why WordPress blogs use pingbacks instead of trackbacks.

-As I mentioned before, they both do the same thing: notify a blogger that someone talked about them on another blog, but the notification mechanism is different, which makes pingbacks much more difficult to fake.
+As I mentioned above, they both do the same thing: notify a blogger that someone talked about them on another blog, but the notification mechanism is different, which makes pingbacks much more difficult to fake.

 What Are Pingbacks?